‘Who targets a hospital?’ Liverpool reels as details of terror plot emerge

 This is how the inner city area found itself on the front line of the UK’s latest battle against terror.

-Six hours earlier Emad Jamil Al Swealmeen had exploded a bomb outside the Liverpool Women’s Hospital, killing – by some stroke of fortune – only himself.
-Now, police had traced the 32-year-old’s home to an asylum hostel – a converted terrace – in Sutcliffe Street behind Wharton’s own house.
+Six hours earlier Emad al-Swealmeen had exploded a bomb outside the Liverpool Women’s Hospital, killing – by some stroke of fortune – only himself.
+Now, police have traced the 32-year-old’s home to an asylum hostel – a converted terrace – in Sutcliffe Street behind Wharton’s own house.

-“We have a two- and a one-year-old,” Wharton, an insurance worker, tells The Independent on Tuesday.
+“We have a two- and a one-year-old,” Wharton, an insurance worker, told The Independent on Tuesday.
 “We put them in the front bedroom watching TV but I’ve never felt so helpless as a father.
 I had no idea what I’d do if I started hearing gun fire.”

 Three doors down, there was bravado but similar concerns in the Sir Walter Raleigh pub.
 Police had burst in there ordering the doors to be locked until further say so.

-“Someone asked if they could keep drinking,” manager Kerri Shaw says today.
+“Someone asked if they could keep drinking,” manager Kerri Shaw says.
 “They said, ‘Do what you want but stay back from the windows’.”

 Was she frightened?
 “Terrified.
 They call it terrorism.
 That’s what it is.”

 Three days on, this terror – this visceral shock at what unfolded across this city on Remembrance Sunday – has not abated in Liverpool.
-The failure of Al Swealmeen - who police have said asked to be taken by taxi to the hospital - to cause greater carnage has not diminished the sense of horror here.
+The failure of Al-Swealmeen – who police have said asked to be taken by taxi to the hospital – to cause greater carnage has not diminished the sense of horror here.

-Rather, with counter-terrorism police investigating the possibility he could have been targeting a hospital busy with nurses, mothers and newborn babies, there is growing revulsion.
+Rather, with counterterrorism police investigating the possibility he could have been targeting a hospital busy with nurses, mothers and newborn babies, there is growing revulsion.
 So many people here have so many connections with the Liverpool Women’s Hospital – almost 10,000 babies are born there every year – that the attack feels intensely personal.

 That it appears to have originated from someone living in Kensington has left those who call the place home reeling.

 The first many knew of it here was 3pm on Sunday when police first started banging on doors telling people to stay inside.
-Evacuations were then carried out late Sunday night when it emerged there may be bomb-making material still in Al Swealmeen’s property.
+Evacuations were then carried out late on Sunday night when it emerged there may be bomb-making material still in Al-Swealmeen’s property.
 Four people were arrested, although all released without charge.
-An address in Sefton Park’s Rutland Road – which Al Swealmeen had started renting two months ago – was also raided.
+An address in Sefton Park’s Rutland Road – which Al-Swealmeen had started renting two months ago – was also raided.

 “What kind of person goes after a hospital?” asks Paul Hill, who works at Liverpool Tile Warehouse across from the cordoned off house in Sutcliffe Street.
 “How can you even think about it?”